hwpoison/llama-server-playground/README.md

 ### How to run
 ```
 - Install npm and pip dependences following the readmes
-- Put your model into backend/model folder and setup it into server_config into main.py
+- Execute the llama server standalone or if you want from the backend.
-- Run the fronted and backend
+- Run the fronted following the instructions in his README.
 - Go to http://localhost:3762/
 ```